lzwjava/blog-source/_posts/2016-05-29-websocket-en.md

 title:  "Exploring WebSocket"
 ---

+*This blog post was organized with the assistance of ChatGPT-4o.*

+---

 Hello, I’m Li Zhiwei.
 As the founder and CTO of CodeReview platform and a former engineer at LeanCloud, I have extensive experience with WebSocket, especially through the development of the IM SDK.

 ### The Relevance of WebSocket